Torram/magic-docs/docs/Client-Development/Components/Boxes/CreateBoxButton.md

 ### CreateBoxButton

-The function receives a setID of _string_ type and returns a JSX.Element.
+The function receives a setID of _string_ type and returns a the button for box creation.

 ```tsx
 import LoadingButton from '../shared/LoadingButton';